Where Is The Prostate In Relation To The Pubic Bone?

 Several conditions can affect the prostate, including benign prostatic hyperplasia (BPH), prostatitis, and prostate cancer.
 BPH is a non-cancerous enlargement of the prostate, often causing urinary symptoms.
 Prostatitis refers to inflammation of the prostate, which can cause discomfort and urinary problems.
 Prostate cancer, on the other hand, is the abnormal growth of cells in the prostate gland and can have serious implications if left untreated.

-See also What Is Metastatic Prostate Cancer?
+See also What Is The Role Of Hormones In Prostate Function?

 Anatomical Location of the Prostate